berkebettemir/RheinTrade-Predictive-BI/README.md

 ![DAX](https://img.shields.io/badge/Advanced_DAX-Data_Modeling-005571?style=for-the-badge)

 ## 📌 Executive Summary
 **RheinTrade Solutions V2** represents the advanced Business Intelligence and Machine Learning evolution of the foundational ERP system.
-Transitioning from SQL/Excel analytics, this comprehensive Power BI web-application empowers executives with dynamic deep-dive insights into product profitability, historical cost tracking, customer risk segmentation, and time-series revenue forecasting.
+Transitioning from SQL/Excel analytics, this comprehensive Power BI dashboard empowers executives with dynamic deep-dive insights into product profitability, historical cost tracking, customer risk segmentation, and time-series revenue forecasting.

 At the core of this project is a seamless integration of **App-like UI/UX design**, **Advanced DAX temporal modeling**, and **Unsupervised Machine Learning (K-Means Clustering & Exponential Smoothing)** to identify high-value B2B partners at risk of churn and project future growth.